guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

    :linenos:
    :lineno-start: 117

-Since the problem with the sky background in different for each quadrant of the EMIR detector, the value of ``nside_adhoc_sky_correction`` indicates the number subdivisions (in X and Y) in which each quadrant is subdivided.
+Since the problem with the sky background is different for each quadrant of the EMIR detector, the value of ``nside_adhoc_sky_correction`` indicates the number of subdivisions (in X and Y) in which each quadrant is subdivided.
 In this case we are using a pattern of 10 x 10 regions in each quadrant.
 The median value in each of these 100 subregions is computed (masking pixels affected by objects) and a smooth spline surface is fitted to that collection of points.

 ::